 4. Plan a special evening meal within a fixed budget.
 With your children, plan the menu and shop for the food.

 5. Clip coupons.
-One mother lets her child clip coupons and for every one she uses, he gets to keep half the savings!
+One mother lets her child clip coupons and for everyone she uses, he gets to keep half the savings!

-6. Tell them you’ll only buy their favorite treats when they are on sale, or if you have a coupon.
+6. Tell them you’ll only buy their favourite treats when they are on sale, or if you have a coupon.
 Show them how to use the sales flyers from the newspapers to hunt for bargains.

 7. Research prices for something they want by hunting for it on the Internet, or noting prices in a couple of stores.